alexisio/rs-api/docs/grandexchange.md

 ### category(key)

-Returns an object containing the number of items in the category for each starting letter
+Returns an object containing the number of items in the category for each starting letter | available for `rs` / `osrs`

 **Parameters**